Tag Archives: educators

 Communication Skills: You must communicate what you need and your plan.
 During a crisis, you must mobilize your support systems and resources.
 You can do that by precisely sharing what is required.

 Emotional Regulation: Can you manage your emotions during challenging times?
-You may feel like crying, screaming, or breaking down, but exude the confidence within you.
+You may feel like crying, screaming, or breaking down, but it exudes confidence within you.

 You are Resilient

-A school leader’s job is challenging on many days and especially during a pandemic.
+Many days, a school leader’s job is challenging, especially during a pandemic.
 Your load is heavy, and more duties and responsibilities are piling on you.
-You know in your heart that you cannot falter because the students, staff, and community depend on you.
+You know that you cannot falter because the students, staff, and community depend on you.
 Whether you are ready or not for a brewing storm, your resilience has you covered.
 You are a resilient leader!

 Quote of the Day: Resilience is the core strength you use to lift the load of life.
 Amet Sood, MD